Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Results

 We start by establishing that rare seeds are essential in well-annealed glasses displaying brittle yielding.
-We first show stress $\sigma$ vs. strain $\gamma$ curves for stable glasses in Fig.~\ref{fig:stress}(a).
+We first show stress $\sigma$ versus strain $\gamma$ curves for stable glasses in Fig.~\ref{fig:stress}(a).
 The curves with no seed show a large stress overshoot and a large abrupt stress drop, as found previously~\cite{ozawa2018random,ozawa2020role}.
 When inserting a seed in the same initial configurations, the elastic-like regime of the $\sigma$ vs $\gamma$ curves seems barely modified.
 When the strain $\gamma$ is further increased, the samples with a seed continue to yield abruptly, but they do so systematically earlier for longer seeds.
-This directly establishes that a single seed, which corresponds to a rare event in a pristine macroscopic glass, has a dramatic impact on bulk yielding.
+This directly establishes that a single soft region, which corresponds to a rare event in a pristine macroscopic glass, has a dramatic impact on bulk yielding.
+We confirm this central fact also for seeds with different values of $D_b$ in Appendix~\ref{app:db}.

-By contrast, the stress vs. strain curves for a poorly-annealed glass with $T_{\rm ini}=0.100$ in Fig.~\ref{fig:stress}(b) hardly show any change with the presence or the length of the seed, suggesting that ductile yielding is not affected by rare events.
+By contrast, the stress versus strain curves for a poorly-annealed glass with $T_{\rm ini}=0.100$ in Fig.~\ref{fig:stress}(b) hardly show any change with the presence or the length of the seed, suggesting that yielding is then not affected by rare events.
 We quantitatively support this conclusion by locating the average yield strain $\gamma_{\rm Y}$ for each degree of annealing (measured by $T_{\rm ini}$) and each $D_a$.
-We do so by using the maximum of the disconnected susceptibility introduced in \cite{ozawa2018random} (see SI).
+We do so by using the maximum of the disconnected susceptibility introduced in Ref.~\cite{ozawa2018random} (see Appendix~\ref{app:gammay}).
 The systematic evolution of $\gamma_{\rm Y}$ is summarized in Fig.~\ref{fig:stress}(c) for $N=64000$.
-This plot is strongly reminiscent of the RFIM study presented in Fig. 1 of Ref.~\cite{nandi2016spinodals}.
-It shows that the effect of seed insertion on the yielding transition fades away, within numerical uncertainties, at the critical point that we have previously located through completely different means~\cite{ozawa2020role}.
-This result not only independently confirms the existence of a nonequilibrium phase transition separating brittle and ductile behaviors but also shows that the finite-size study performed without seeds~\cite{ozawa2018random,ozawa2020role}, while being incomplete in the brittle regime where it misses the strong effect of very rare events, becomes trustworthy in ductile materials where rare events no longer play a role.
+This plot is reminiscent of the RFIM study presented in Fig. 1 of Ref.~\cite{nandi2016spinodals}, which shows a phase diagram in the plane defined by the disorder strength $R$ and the applied coercive field $H_{\rm c}$ plane. $R$ and $H_{\rm c}$ in the RFIM play the same role as $T_{\rm ini}/T_{\rm c}$ and $\gamma_{\rm Y}$ in Fig.~\ref{fig:stress}(c), respectively.
+It shows that the effect of seed insertion on the yielding transition fades away in the vicinity of the apparent critical point that we have previously located for $N=64000$~\cite{ozawa2020role}, akin to Fig. 1 of Ref.~\cite{nandi2016spinodals}.